ramthenmala/devram/README.md

 ---

 ## Project Overview
 This project uses **Sanity.io** for creating, managing, and storing content, while **Next.js** is used to build a performant and scalable frontend that consumes the content from the Sanity CMS.
-The application will be able to fetch, display, and manage content from Sanity using the Next.js framework.